-Intercultural collaborationis a key part of AMT culture.
+Intercultural collaboration is a key part of AMT culture.
 Parsons students recently collaborated on the project Exquisite Corpse with students from the Sydney College of the Arts at the University of Sydney.
-Intercultural student teams in New York and Sydney created work, which was rotated so that each team developed work begun by their colleagues.
+Intercultural student teams in New York and Sydney created and exchanged work, so that each team developed work begun by their colleagues.
 Students also developed projects in residencies sponsored by Parsons in China and at others such as the Skowhegan Institute, Mildred’s Lane, and the Jentel Artist Residency.

-The program’s Visiting Artists Lectures Series features prominent artists and critics who bring fresh perspectives to campus.
-They discus their work in relationship to larger cultural trends and visit students’ studios.
+The program’s Visiting Artist Lecture Series features prominent artists and critics who bring fresh perspectives to campus.
+They discuss their work in relation to broad cultural trends and visit students’ studios.
 Recent guest artists and critics include Paul Pfeiffer, Fred Wilson, Shirin Neshat, Kara Walker, Mark Dion, Ann Hamilton, Deb Kass, Andrea Scott, Tehching Hsieh, Sina Najafi, and Jeffrey Kastner.